SBRG/ecoli_me_testing/README.md

 lb <= v <= ub,

 where v is the vector of fluxes in mmol/gDW/h (both metabolic and expression), and mu is the growth rate (1/h).

-Off-the-shelf solvers do not work well due to the multiscale nature of M & E fluxes.
+Standard double-precision solvers do not work well due to the multiscale nature of ME models.
-Therefore, a quad-precision-based solver suite has been developed [Link TBD]().
+Therefore, a quad-precision-based solver suite (solveME) has been developed in a related effort [Citation TBD]().